 Figure 1 - Typical Build Platform Coordinate System

 Filament usage by extrusion Printers is sometimes also modeled as an additional "E" axis, e.g., E1 for the first filament, E2 for the second filament, etc.

+Output Intent

+As with 2D printing, the focus of 3D printing using IPP is specification of output intent and not for process or device control.
+Clients can specify general material selections (“red PLA”, “brown wood PLA”, “clear ABS”, etc.), print speed and quality, build platform and chamber temperatures, and whether supports and rafts should be printed.
+Printers then use the implementation specific device control and (ordered) processes to satisfy the Client-supplied output intent when processing the Job.

 Cloud-Based Printing